-As global regulations for data privacy and cybersecurity continue to proliferate, the pressure for organizations to manage compliance risk grows.
+As global data privacy and cybersecurity regulations continue to proliferate, the pressure for organizations to manage compliance risk grows.
 To meet the demand for greater compliance risk management and value for corporate stakeholders, compliance professionals must be sure they have a thorough understanding of their compliance obligations and potential vulnerabilities.

-What is a Compliance Risk Assessment?
+What Is a Compliance Risk Assessment?

 What Does Compliance Risk Involve?